 Merrill Zieman is a psychologist with forty years of experience working primarily in the Dakota County child protection program.
 He has extensive experience managing human service and mental health programs and organizations.

-Peter Singer, Co-founder
+Peter Singer, Founder

-Peter Singer, MSW, LICSW, is the Founding Director of Care in Action Minnesota.
+Peter Singer, MSW, LICSW, is the Founder and former Executive Director of Care in Action Minnesota.
 Pete has over 27 years’ experience working with trauma in a variety of settings, including schools, group homes, foster care, home-based services, outpatient therapy, law offices, and more.
 He currently serves as the Lead Consultant/Trainer for Advanced Trauma Consulting.
 He has worked extensively with families, teens, and children who have experienced trauma, including maltreatment, medical trauma, assault, violent loss, and captivity.
 Peter is a Licensed School Social Worker, Registered Circle of Security – Parent Educator, and Board-Approved Supervisor.
 He is also a member of the National Child Protection Training Center’s Speaker’s Bureau.

 Andrew Morcomb is the Care in Action Minnesota board foster family representative.
 He and his wife Gabrielle have been active foster parents in Washington County, Minnesota, for the past four years.
 Andy is currently pursuing a master’s degree in nonprofit administration from Metropolitan State University in hopes of taking a more active role in protecting vulnerable children in the future.